DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "Yours?"
 She asked automatically.

-He shrugged and lifted his hands, cheeks puffed; 'Can't talk, mouth full.'
+He shrugged and lifted his hands, cheeks puffed, as if saying 'Can't talk, mouth full.'

  "Well, this otter barged into the comparative mythologies class..."
 She took a seat at the table with him.
 "One of my students had some chowder in his pack, you see, and it wouldn't have been so bad if pups hadn't followed her in."
 Spike gave her a questioning look.
-"With half a dozen plus their mom and the way people treats otters here?
+"With otter pups?
+In this town?
 The class was a petting zoo after that, nothing I could do.
 I changed the topic to otter-related myths to teach them *something* they'd pay attention to after that happened."

 He swallowed with visible effort,  "Nothing else?"